We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Best Overall: PENN Fathom II 15SD

-- Best Small Spinning Reel: PENN Slammer IV 3500
+- Best Small Spinning: PENN Slammer IV 3500

 - Best Budget: Daiwa Sealine X30SHA

-Things to Consider Before Buying a Surf Fishing Reel
+Things to Consider Before Buying The Best Surf Fishing Reels

 Die-hard surf anglers are also hardcore gear geeks.
 I have shelves full of surf reels in my garage, and the rafters lined with surf rods.
 My collection is the result of searching for the surf fishing tackle for years.